 The weather in Uluwatu

-Uluwatu accommodations are very varied.
+Uluwatu accommodation is very varied.
 You can choose to stay in the traditional Joglo, a semi-open traditional wooden home, originating from the nearby island of Java, or rent a stunning modern chic villa overlooking the sea at the edge of the cliff.

 Dig your toes in the sand and pick the fresh grilled seafood catch of the day by Bingin Beach.
 Food is usually quite spicy as Indonesians eat fish with ‘sambal matah’ consisting of a mix of onions, shallots and chilli.

 While you are in Bali, make sure to taste the national dish Nasi Goreng, a fried rice delicacy mixed with vegetables and topped with a fried egg.